estidlore/litus/docs/string/template.md

 ## Arguments

-- `str: string` - The string containing placeholders to be replaced.
+- `str: string` - The string containing placeholders to be replaced
-- `data: object` - The object containing values to replace the placeholders.
+- `data: object` - The object containing values to replace the placeholders

 ## Returns

-`string` - The transformed string with placeholders replaced by their corresponding values.
+`string` - The transformed string with placeholders replaced by their corresponding values

 ## Usage